 Since, in the future, IoT will be a challenge by huge connected things and data on the Internet.
 An infrastructure is needed to develop for supporting and managing the connected things' quantity.
 Therefore, an intermediary of IaaS in cloud computing is utilized to manage a huge number of things and data that are connected in IoT.
 Because sometimes clients can be submitted their request to the cloud service providers through the intermediary.
 The intermediary resides between the cloud service providers and clients.
 Thus, a cloud broker is used as the intermediary to optimize resource selection in cloud computing.
 The requests from clients are matched by the cloud broker with offers provided by the service providers.
-In a sense, when the cloud broker find the best deal between the request from client and the cloud service providers are expected to execute the request from client with the minimum energy consumption.
+In a sense, when the cloud broker find the best deal between the request from client and the cloud service provider, the cloud broker is expected the maximum profit.
+On the other hand, the cloud service providers are expected to execute the request from client with the minimum energy consumption.
 Moreover, when the clients submit their requests to cloud broker, they are expected with the minimum response time.
 Therefore, how to maximize the profit of the cloud broker and minimize the total energy consumption in cloud computing and the response time of requests from clients is considered in this study.